MartialGeek/dotfiles/README.md

     set-bg Images/my-wallpaper.png

 The screen locking is binded on Super+Shift+Return.
+If you want to lock your session on suspend, copy the systemd unit bin/slock@service in /etc/systemd/system:

+    sudo cp bin/slock@service /etc/systemd/system/.

+Then enable the `slock@user.service` systemd unit for it to take effect for the username *user* (see [the archlinux wiki](https://wiki.archlinux.org/index.php/Slock#Tips_and_tricks)).

 # Requirements